GeowazM/Remote_Sensing_in_QGIS/README.md

 <br>

-The **Normalized Difference Water Index** is sensitive to the water content of vegetation and is similar to the NDVI.
+The **Normalized Difference Water Index (NDWI)** is sensitive to the water content of vegetation and is similar to the NDVI.
 High NDWI values indicate a high water content of the vegetation.
 (Gao, B.C., Remote Sensing of the Environment, p.257(1996)).
 For Sentinel-2 data the NDWI needs Band 8 (NIR) and Band 12 (MIR). or the
 The NDWI results from the following equation:
 > NDWI = ( NIR - MIR ) / ( NIR + MIR )